Last updated: July 1, 2026. Refreshed monthly.

 MoE vs Dense: Why the 2026 Champions Are All MoE

-Six of the nine top open-source models are Mixture-of-Experts (MoE).
+Seven of the ten top open-source models are Mixture-of-Experts (MoE).
 Three are dense.
 The split is not an accident.
 MoE is what makes the cost-per-quality math work at scale.

 In plain terms.